Legal development

 The new regime in a nutshell

-The new regime being implemented through the connections reforms means that most projects seeking a new connection (or a modification to an existing connection) to the transmission or distribution system will no longer be able to apply at any time to secure a place in the connections queue.
+Under the new grid connections regime most projects seeking a new connection (or a modification to an existing connection) to the transmission or distribution system will no longer be able to apply at any time to secure a place in the connections queue.
 Instead, there will be set application windows.
 To secure a place in the queue, applicants will need to meet certain Gate 2 criteria.
 Applicants that are unable to satisfy the Gate 2 criteria may be eligible for a Gate 1 connection offer, which serves to provide only indicative connection details.

 The Gate 2 criteria, set out in the Gate 2 Criteria Methodology, are made up of two elements: